mlgarchery/mlgarchery/README.md

 # 👋 Hi, I’m @mlgarchery

 I am a french developer at [Unyc](https://www.linkedin.com/company/unyc-io/).
-I have experience in web, ML and gamedev.
+I have experience in Web, ML and gamedev.

 ## 👀 I’m currently very interested in